-We are pleased to submit our Health Insurance Benefit (HIB) Valuation as of June 30, 2018 for the prefunded \$450 (\$550 for a retiree with a spouse or EBMUD domestic partner) monthly health insurance subsidy.
+We are pleased to submit our Health Insurance Benefit (HIB) Valuation as of June 30, 2019 for the prefunded \$450 (\$550 for a retiree with a spouse or EBMUD domestic partner) monthly health insurance subsidy.
 The Governmental Accounting Standards Board (GASB) requires employers, such as EBMUD, that pool health insurance premium rates for actives and retirees under age 65 to also calculate the liability associated with such pooled premiums for retirees under age 65 on an accrual basis.
 While that liability referred to as the implicit subsidy has to be disclosed, it is not required to be prefunded.
-The contribution rate developed in this report only includes the prefunding requirement for the \$450(\$550 benefit.
+The contribution rate developed in this report only includes the prefunding requirement for the \$450/\$550 benefit.
 The obligation required for financial disclosure purposes under GASB Statements No. 74 (plan reporting) and 75 (employer reporting) will be provided in separate reports.

 This valuation is based on financial statements and census data furnished by East Bay Municipal Utility District Employees' Retirement System (EBMUDERS).
-The actuarial calculations were completed under the supervision of Andy Yeung, ASA, MAAA, Enrolled Actuary and Melissa A. Krumholz, FSA, MAAA.
+The actuarial calculations were completed under the supervision of Andy Yeung, ASA, MAAA, Enrolled Actuary and Thomas Bergman, ASA, MAAA, Enrolled Actuary.
+The health care trend and other related medical assumptions have been reviewed by Paul Sadro, ASA, MAAA.
 The undersigned are members of the American Academy of Actuaries and meet the qualification requirements to render the actuarial opinion contained herein.